Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 Cloud Vision API employs machine learning to recognise photos.
 It divides the images into hundreds of categories to identify items, locations, and faces.
-The findings are then produced with a confidence value (Vision?, n.d.).
+The findings are then produced with a confidence value (Vision?, What is Google Cloud, n.d.).

-## On-Site Software solutions in the Industry
+## On-Site Software solutions in the industry

 Of course, in addition to cloud-based methods, on-premises solutions provide facial recognition by default.
 However, they have much more